freebasic/fbc/FreeBASIC/readme.txt

     - Translated the OpenGL Extensions header.
     - Wrote the glext example at the examples/GL dir.

+  o Claudio Tinivella (tinycla[at]yahoo.it):
+    - Translated from C all the Gtk tutorials at the examples/Gtk/Tutorials dir.

   o Chris Davies (c.g.davies[at]gmail.com):
     - Translated the OpenAL headers (later replaced by the SWIG FB wrapper version).
     - Wrote the OpenAL demonstration in the examples/sound directory.